FransUrbo/drive-by-wire/README.md

 ### Total

-31 leads out from system - 24, counting only unique pins (SteeringLock "relay" and CAN#2 not counted, because those shouldn't be anyway).
+31 leads out from system - 24, counting only unique pins (IgnitionSwitch "relay" and CAN#2 not counted, because those shouldn't be anyway).

 # Parts